freedomlayer/offset/doc/docs/atomic_proposal.md

 - A sends A' a receipt.
 - A' forwards the receipt to E'.

-It can be seen that in this process E' does not require any Internet connectivity.
+It can be seen that in this process the client E' does not need to be connected to the node E (Hence no Internet connectivity is required).

 ## Proposed design (Atomic transactions)